-Frost Brown Todd recognized as six-time gold standard firm
+Frost Brown Todd recognized as seven-time gold standard firm

 In 2011, the Women in Law Empowerment Forum (WILEF) introduced its Gold Standard Certification.
 It recognizes law firms for which women constitute a meaningful percentage of their equity partners and senior leadership, while populating the top half in overall compensation.
 Thirty-two firms were selected that first year – among them, Frost Brown Todd.
-Now, as of June 15 and for the sixth time, Frost Brown Todd was part of a select group, some 42 firms, to receive WILEF’s 2018 Gold Standard Certification.
-In addition to this year’s new mandate requiring that women comprise 20% of a firm’s equity members (or at least 33% of those promoted to equity membership over the last 12 months), recipients had to meet at least three of the following criteria:
+Now, as of June 15 and for the seventh consecutive year, Frost Brown Todd was part of a select of 45 U.S. law firms to receive WILEF’s 2019 Gold Standard Certification.
+In addition to the mandatory criterion that women comprise 20% of a firm’s equity members (or at least 33% of those promoted to equity membership over the last 12 months), recipients had to meet at least three of the following criteria:

 - 15% of firm and U.S. branch office heads are women.

-- 20% of the firm’s governance committee are women.
+- 20% of the firm’s primary governance committee are women.

 - 20% of the firm’s compensation committee or its equivalent are women.